CSE442-SPEAK/speak/README.md

 #### *Disclaimer* These instructions are for \*nix systems

 1. In order for **speak** to work on your machine, you will need to have `Node.js` and `npm` installed.
-...
-First, refresh your local package index and then install `Node.js` from the repositories:
+...First, refresh your local package index and then install `Node.js` from the repositories:
 ```
 sudo apt-get update
 sudo apt-get install nodejs
 ```

-...
-Next, we want to make sure we have `npm` installed, which is the `Node.js` package manager:
+...Next, we want to make sure we have `npm` installed, which is the `Node.js` package manager:
 ```
 sudo apt-get install npm
 ```

-...
-Finally, you will want to make sure you have the necessary dependencies for `npm`:
+...Finally, you will want to make sure you have the necessary dependencies for `npm`:
 ```
 npm install
 ```